 - Create a thumbnail that fits the width of your newsletter or email template, including the play button on the image or GIF.

 - Insert the thumbnail in your email marketing software as you would any other image.

 - Add a link to the video landing page somewhere in the email copy as well so recipients have two ways to get the content.
 This is especially important since there’s always the chance that images won’t display.

 Want to take your email marketing strategy to the next level?
 We’ll share some tips on how to increase customer engagement and conversions on your campaigns.

 Using the right thumbnail is critical to get those all-important opens and clicks.
 Here are some best practices for creating a thumbnail that stands out.

 - Use a screenshot from your video that is eye-catching or consider a GIF showing part of the video so there’s movement.

-- Make your thumbnail high contrast by choosing an image or GIF with bright colors and darker text on the overlay.
+- Make your thumbnail high contrast by choosing an image or GIF with bright colours and darker text on the overlay.

-- On Personalized Videos, use a thumbnail with the subscriber’s name to encourage them to click play.
+- On Personalised Videos, use a thumbnail with the subscriber’s name to encourage them to click play.

 - Avoid “clickbait” images.
 While it may get you more clicks, you’re likely to lose trust and engagement quickly.
 Instead, use an image that sets realistic expectations about video content.